 Causes of Spinal Osteoarthritis

-The underlying cause of osteoarthritis of the vertebral column isa slow degeneration process of cartilage around joints in the affected region of the back.
-Some people have the high-risk potential of developing this degeneration process like the persons who have suffered from a trauma of spinal column.
-Some of the risk factors are described as following.
+The underlying cause of osteoarthritis of the spine is a slow degeneration process of the cartilage around the joints in the affected region of the back.
+Some people are more prone to this degeneration process, especially people who have suffered a physical trauma that damaged the spinal column.
+Some of the risk factors are described as following:

-- Obesity is a leading cause of spinal osteoarthritis process of the vertebral column.
-This is so extra body weight puts extra pressure to the joints which are thus strained and degeneration process is aggravated.
+- Obesity, which is considered to be the leading cause of spinal arthritis.
+Extra body weight puts extra pressure to the joints, which are thus strained.

 - Female gender.
-Being a female always puts you prone to some diseases like all kinds of autoimmune diseases and bone diseases including osteoarthritis.
+Being a female always puts you prone to some diseases like all kinds of autoimmune diseases and bone diseases including osteoarthritis, and rheumatoid arthritis.
 One reason can be said that after menopause, bones become weak and wear and tear changes are enhanced.

-- Occupation involving repetitive stress.
-If you are working in an environment that puts you prone to repetitive stress, then you are at higher risk of developing osteoarthritis.
+- Occupation involving repetitive physical stress on the spine.
+If you are working in an environment that puts you through repetitive physical stress, then you are at higher risk of developing osteoarthritis.
 One example of such an occupation can be given as heavy weight lifting.

 - Family history.
 It is proven from studies that the osteoarthritis has also some genetic role.
 If your first-degree relative has osteoarthritis, then you are at increased risk of having this disease because of genetic factors.

 - Congenital joints defect.
-If some person is born with congenitally weak joints and bones, obviously he is in the red zone of developing bones and joints diseases including osteoarthritis.
+If someone is born with congenitally weak joints and bones, there is a high risk of developing bones and joints diseases, including osteoarthritis.

 - Cigarette smoking.
-It is proven from research that nicotine decreases the blood supply to the intervertebral discs which already have compromised blood supply and thus your inflammation and pain enhances.
-Smokers are at a greater risk of developing back pain.
+It is proven from research that nicotine decreases the blood supply to the intervertebral discs, which already have compromised blood supply, and thus your inflammation and pain enhances.

-Backrack™ Device – The Most Way To Treat Osteoarthritis
+Backrack™ Device – The Most Efficient Way To Treat Osteoarthritis

 Other Non-drug Treatments

-There are some non-drug treatments that can be used for osteoarthritis which are following.
+There are some non-invasive treatments that can be used for osteoarthritis which are following.